Things your website is not:

 It isn’t just there as a reference.

-A website, properly designed, should be part of a strategy to reach out to potential customers, long before they ever land on your web page.
+The purpose of a properly designed website should be to play an integral part in your strategy attract potential customers, long before they ever land on your web page.

 People use keywords to find stuff.
 You probably just did to land on this article.